 Uggh.
 Bad sailing days happen.
-Ask any cruiser, and they’ll probably tell you about one of their first trips and how it was a trip from hell.
-The weather wasn’t quite what they expected, engine troubles, running aground, torn sails, seasickness — there can be all sorts of reasons.
+Ask any cruiser, and they’ll probably tell you about how one of their first voyages was a trip from hell.
+The weather wasn’t quite what they expected: they had engine troubles, ran aground, tore sails, became seasick–there can be all sorts of reasons.

-For many of us, our very first trip is among our worst bad sailing days.
+For many of us, our very first trip was among our worst sailing days.
 You can read the story of my first offshore trip here — I really wondered what I was thinking when I’d said yes.

 The good news is that most of us learn from the experience and never have such a bad time again.
-That’s definitely true for Dave and I. And I remember one of Beth Leonard’s presentations where she said the worst passage in their entire two circumnavigations (one which included going more than halfway around the world in the Southern Ocean!) was their first.
+That was definitely true for Dave and me.
+And I remember one of Beth Leonard’s presentations where she said the worst passage in their entire two circumnavigations (one which included going more than halfway around the world in the Southern Ocean!) was their first.

 And secondly, I’d like to explore a bit of what I think happens when you have bad sailing days and why things get better.

-Basically, there are two issues with weather forecasts: first is that they are forecasts, not guarantees.
+There are two issues with weather forecasts: the first is that they are forecasts, not guarantees.
 Conditions may vary (sometimes considerably!) from what was forecast.
-And second, until you have some offshore experience, it’s hard to know what conditions are acceptable to you.
+And second,Ā until you have some offshore experience, it’s hard to know what conditions are acceptable to you.

 Reading Forecasts